Interactive explainer

 Agents speak to the runtime through an SDK, MCP server, or plain HTTP.
 The runtime enforces policy and writes the ledger.
 Humans watch and decide through the dashboard.

-The dashboard surfaces are Mission Control (fleet posture and live decisions), Decisions (the causal-chain ledger), and Policies (the interruption contract).
+The dashboard surfaces are the Approvals inbox (what your agent just tried and what waits on you), Decisions (the causal-chain ledger), and Policies (the interruption contract).
 Note the direction of the human edge: people observe and decide; they are not in the data path of every action.